Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Existence of null edge vectors on reducible networks

-This shows that in any orientation the solution to the system of relations is the same up to a change of basis and a multiplicative factor.
-In particular, no internal vector belongs to the Grassmann plane, and the vector $\tilde E_{e}$ is non-zero.

 In Section~\ref{sec:moves_reduc}, we discussed the effect of Postnikov moves and reductions on the transformation rules of edge vectors on equivalent networks.
-In particular, moves (M1), (M2)-flip and (M3) preserve both the PBDTP class and the acyclicity of the network.
+In particular, moves (M1), (M2)-flip and (M3) preserve both the plabic class and the acyclicity of the network.

-\begin{corollary} \textbf{Absence of null vectors for PBDTP networks equivalent to the Le-network.} Let the positroid cell $\S$ be irreducible and let the PBDTP network $({\mathcal N},{\mathcal O},\mathfrak l)$ represent a point in $\S$ and be equivalent to the Le-network via a finite sequence of moves (M1), (M3) and flip moves (M2).
+\begin{corollary} \textbf{Absence of null vectors for plabic networks equivalent to the Le-network.} Let the positroid cell $\S$ be irreducible and let the plabic network $({\mathcal N},{\mathcal O},\mathfrak l)$ represent a point in $\S$ and be equivalent to the Le-network via a finite sequence of moves (M1), (M3) and flip moves (M2).
 Then ${\mathcal N}$ does not possess null edge vectors. \end{corollary}

 Null-vectors may just appear in reducible not acyclically orientable networks as in the example of Figure \ref{fig:zero-vector}.
 We plan to discuss thoroughly the mechanism of creation of null edge vectors in a future publication.
 Edges carrying null vectors are contained in connected maximal subgraphs such that every edge belonging to one such subgraph carries a null vector and all edges belonging to its complement and having a vertex in common with it carry non zero vectors.
 For instance in the case of Figure \ref{fig:zero-vector}[left] there is one such subgraph and it consists of the edges $u,v,w$ and the vertices $V_1$, $V_2$, $V_3$ and $V_4$.
 We conjecture that we may always choose the weights on reducible networks representing a given point so that all edge vectors are not null using the extra freedom in fixing the edge weights in reducible networks.